GeoDaCenter/opioid-policy-scan/README.md

 ## Team

 The OEPS database was developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by [Marynia Kolak](https://github.com/Makosak), [Qinyun Lin](https://github.com/linqinyu), [Susan Paykin](https://github.com/spaykin), Moksha Menghaney, and Angela Li of the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/) and [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago.
+Contact [Susan Paykin](mailto:spaykin@uchicago.edu) with any questions.

 The University of Chicago serves as the JCOIN Methodology and Advanced Analytics Resource Center (MAARC), providing data infrastructure and statistical and analytic expertise to support individual JCOIN studies and cross-site data synchronization.
 JCOIN is part of the NIH HEAL (Helping to End Addiction Long-term<sup>SM</sup>) Initiative.
 The [NIH HEAL Initiative<sup>SM</sup>](https://heal.nih.gov/) supports a wide range of programs to develop new or improved prevention and treatment strategies for opioid addiction.
 JCOIN conducts research to address gaps in Opioid Use Disorder (OUD) treatment and related service in a wide range of criminal justice settings, including jails, drug and other problem-solving courts, policing and diversion, re-entry, and probation and parole.